SNTag/.dotfiles/emacs-26.2/readme.md

 # .emacs.d-config

-Works on Linux.
+Works best on Linux.
+For Windows-emacs, my old code snippets are in [windows-elisp-snippets.md](./windows-elisp-snippets.md) (see below: 'customization based on system OS').

-Compatible with emacs 26.1 to 26.3.
-As I am usually using the latest most stable emacs, I'm rarely checking for backwards compatibility.
-Let me know if something breaks.
+Consistently used on emacs 26.
+As I am usually using the latest most stable emacs, I'm rarely checking for backwards compatibility and cannot confirm all features will work.

-While the majority of this system was set up on windows, there are some odd details written with linux in mind.
 Feel free to use or take details from this set up.
-Sources of inspiration are mentioned in the code.
+Sources of inspiration are mentioned in the code where relevant.

-**Build focus:** I've quite the ricing game.
-Focused on developing emacs as what it is: a tool.
+**Build focus:** Focused on developing emacs as what it is: a tool.

+I aim to make a minimalist Emacs rich in functionality.

 **Understanding my init**
 The Init file hold only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for my mode configuration organization).
 Names of the Borg-Collective files indicate what it contains.

-**NOTE** SNTag-org-babel.el is deprecated. babel is active and integrated into SNTag-org.el

-**NOTE2** I have noticed a consistent error with emacs regarding file name length.
+**NOTE** I have noticed a consistent error with emacs regarding file name length.
 I suspect it to be an error with gcc.

-## Build focus
+## Main Useage

 This config is built around my use of:
   - Markdown (markdown-mode, poly-R)
   - Pandoc (pandoc-mode)
   - Python (elpy)
-  - R (ess, polymode)
+  - R (ess, polymode, Rmarkdown)
   - notes and todo list (org-mode)
-  - literative programming (org-mode, EIN, RMarkdown)
+  - literative programming (org-mode, EIN, RMarkdown, babel)
   - Navigation (helm-buffers-list)
   - Zotero (helm-bibtex and minimal zotxt)
   - git (magit-mode)